lightlace/cpp-docs.de-de/docs/mfc/reference/colecontrol-class.md

 ### <a name="remarks"></a>Hinweise

-Die Standardimplementierung gibt zwei Formate an: CF_METAFILEPICT und die permanenten Eigenschaft festgelegt.
+Die Standardimplementierung gibt zwei Formate an: CF_METAFILEPICT und die dauerhaften Eigenschaften festlegen.

 ##  <a name="setinitialsize"></a>  COleControl::SetInitialSize